 Christine is a homebody with a gypsy soul.
 Born and raised in Maryland, she has the ocean in her blood.
-Since moving to Colorado by way of Virginia and Pennsylvania, Christine has fallen in love with the Rocky Mountain blue sky and red rocks of Utah.
 She has traveled on four continents.
 Only three to go!

-When not camping or hiking with her husband and two young children, you can find Christine whipping up a beautiful mess in her tiny kitchen, digging in the garden, hosting gatherings, channeling her inner dancer in a barre3 class, snapping photos, or laughing at her chickens' antics.
-And of course, there will always be a stack of books and a cup of black tea somewhere nearby.
+When not camping or traveling with her husband and two children, you can find Christine whipping up a mess in her tiny kitchen, digging in the garden, shooting photos, or plotting far-fetched travel.
+And of course, there will always be a stack of books and a cup of black tea nearby.
+She lives in Denver, Colorado.